 “We have a dedicated bugs board that we use so that whenever bugs come in through Instabug, we get them sent straight to Trello.
 We sort them out, we rate them based on importance and difficulty, and then distribute them through bug sprints or times when we just have downtime to work on something,” Lee told us.

-As we highlighted how Instaug + Trello helped Komoot and Current get more done, we’d love to hear from you about how you utilize the integration between both platforms.
-Email us at firstname.lastname@example.org to get featured or to send you tips and trick on how to make the most out of Instabug + Trello’s integration.
+We’d love to hear from you about how you utilize Instabug’s integrations.
+E-mail us at email@example.com to get featured or to share tips and tricks about how to make the most out of the Instabug+Trello integration.